karol-wolski/karol-wolski/README.md

 ## 👦 About

+I'm Karol. <br />
-I'm Karol.
-I'm a graduate of computer science at the West Pomeranian University of Technology in Szczecin (Poland).
-I'm a passionate learner who is willing to learn new technologies.
-Currently, I develop my Front-End skills especially React and TypeScript.
-I like to spend my free time on the trips, playing football and taking photos.
+I'm a passionate learner who is willing to learn new technologies. <br />
+Currently, I develop my Front-End skills in particular React and TypeScript.
 <br />
 <br />